allpremium/tupay/README.md

 * message (String): The response message

 # Callback
-This service enables you to get callbacks if you have set your callback Url.
+This object enables you to get callbacks if you have set your callback Url.

 Response Schema